Speaking Boldly. Changing the World for Christ.

 Romans 11:36 (NASB)

-- Equip Christian coaches in the art and science of public speaking and debate excellence.
+- Equipping Christian coaches in the art and science of public speaking and debate excellence.

-- Promote the development of a Biblical worldview.
+- Promoting the development of a Biblical worldview.

-- Share the benefits of speech and debate around the world.
+- Sharing the benefits of speech and debate to the homeschool community.

-- Start new Stoa speech and debate clubs around the world.
+- Starting new Stoa speech and debate clubs.

-- We are committed to following established process and structure.
+- We are committed to following established processes and structure.

 - We are organized and communicate effectively.